chy0926/Provable-Tensor-Robust-Principal-Component-Analysis-via-Adaptive-Convex-Concave-Regularization/README.md

 Run the corresponding MATLAB scripts from the repository root directory.

-The main implementation of the proposed AC2-TRPCA method is located at:

-`RPCA_Code/ATNN_RPCAsep_HOU.m`

 All paths in the released scripts are configured as relative paths to facilitate reproducibility across different machines.